The Imoni War Between Miyagi and Yamagata

 As you can see, Miyagi's imoni is characterized by its miso flavor and pork.

-People from Yamagata Prefecture might say, "Miyagi's imoni?
-Oh, that's right, it's not imoni, it's pork soup," but I insist that my version is imoni.
+People from Yamagata prefecture might say, "Miyagi's imoni?
+Oh, that one, it's not imoni, it's tonjiru (pork miso soup)," but I insist that this is indeed imoni.

 This is because Miyagi is not the only region where miso and pork stew is eaten